jackouni/RB120-129/prep_for_rb129/spot_questions.md

 # What is duck typing?
 How does it relate to polymorphism - what problem does it solve?

-Duck typing is a form of polymorphism, in that it's a way for allowing objects of different types to respond to the same public interfaces, without relying on inheritance or explicit class hierarchies.
-This is polymorphism where shared interfaces is achieved through the use of mixins or by explicitly defining a behaviour with a common public interface within a class definition.
+Duck typing is a form of polymorphism, in that it's a way for allowing objects of different types to respond to the same public interfaces, without relying on inheritance or hierarchies.
+This is polymorphism where shared interfaces is achieved through the use of explicitly defining a behaviour with a common public interface within a class definition.

 Duck typing solves the problem of the coupling of objects' behaviours to an inheritance hierarchy.
 Duck typing helps loosen the coupling between an object's behaviour to an inheritance hierarchy by allowing for **has-a** relationships to be formed between objects and their behaviours.
 This can allow for more adaptable, flexible and maintainable code.
 It eliminates the dependency on a Class in a hierachial chain to maintain the same defined behaviours that are compaitaible with all of the current subclasses today, in a program that will most likely be changing and redefining definitions and subclasses overtime.